XinyuKang22/APIsOverData/sections/010_getting_started.md

 Look in that Tiltfile and find the three major pieces:

-1. The Hasura graphql engine.
+1. The Hasura GraphQL engine.
-2. The postgresql database.
+2. The PostgreSQL database.
-3. The migrations that create our model inside the database.
+3. The Liquibase changesets that create our model inside the database.

 ![](../.generated-diagrams/runtime.svg)